Canadian Secondary School Students

 Note: Applications and Interpretations SL is not acceptable.

-If you are completing Advanced Placement examinations you may be eligible for transfer credit(s).
+If you are completing Advanced Placement examinations you may be eligible for transfer credit(s) with a grade of 4 or higher.